What's Next: Regions, Cynefin, and Beyond

 November 25, 2025

 The Wardley Map PR is in draft, working through code review.
-Here’s what’s on the roadmap.
+Here’s what’s on the roadmap once the core implementation lands.

-The most requested feature.
-Regions let you group components into market segments or areas of focus:
+The most requested Wardley Map feature.
+Regions let you group components into market segments, organizational boundaries, or areas of focus:

 wardleyMap